'No More Hope': Slain Afghan Photographer Covered His Country's Turmoil For 2 Decades

 toggle caption

-An Afghan poppy farmer uses a blade to score the surface of an opium poppy to extract raw opium in Laghman Province.
+An Afghan poppy farmer uses a blade to score the surface of an opium poppy to extract raw opium in Laghman province.

 Shah Marai/AFP/Getty Images